ztachip/ztachip/Documentation/BuildProcedure.md

 ## Prepare target board

-In this document, target board is [DE10-NANO from Terasic](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=1046&PartNo=1)

-Procedure should also be similar for other targets.

-For documentation and boot images for this board.
-Go [here](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=1046&PartNo=4)

-In this example, boot the board with [Linux LXDE Desktop version](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=1046&PartNo=4) provided by the DE10-NANO manufacturer Terasic.

-When installing Linux LXDE Desktop version, replace FPGA image (rbf file) with the one provided by ztachip/hardware/soc_system.rbf

-But if you are running a different target board, refer to Documentation/HardwareBuildProcedure.md for information on how to build FPGA image from HDL (Hardware description language) source codes.

-ztachip also needs some physical memory.
+ztachip needs some physical memory.
 Modify UBOOT parameter to reserve some physical memory (512K in this example).

 Tell Linux to use only the top 512K of memory and the bottom 512K of memory is reserved for ztachip.